Look - Keyboard-First Launcher#

 3. Verify exclude rules aren't too broad

-4. Keep lazy_indexing_enabled=true and use Cmd+Shift+; to force refresh
+4. Keep lazy_indexing_enabled=true and use Cmd/Ctrl+Shift+; to force refresh

 Translation Returns Warnings/No Result#